Solicitors in Manchester and London Supporting and Assisting you through Constructive Dismissal

 Tips For Making A Successful Constructive Dismissal Claim

 If you resign from your post you are not automatically entitled to compensation unless you win your case.
 These cases can take a long time, particularly if a settlement agreement cannot be reached.
 Make sure you consider your financial situation before you resign.
 It is also important to get independent legal advice at this stage.
-An employment solicitor will be able to assess your case and advice you on how to proceed.
+An employment solicitor will be able to assess your case and advise you on how to proceed.

 Before you resign make sure you have been through all the internal grievance procedures if possible.
 In some situation this will not be an option, however, you must be in a position to explain why it was not possible to sort out the issue internally.

 When you do resign, make sure it is clear that you are resigning because of the grievance.
 It may be common practice to thank your employer for the opportunity they gave you, but in this circumstance, you must refrain from doing so.
 Outline the grievance and the steps you have taken to resolve the grievance.
 If in doubt you can seek legal advice on the content of your letter.

 Don’t wait too long to resign or to bring a claim.
 If you wait too long to resign it will be argued by your employer that you ‘accepted’ the breach by remaining in the employment.
 Remember, constructive dismissal is when the breach was so fundamental you have no other choice but to resign.
 If you remain in employment it will be more difficult to meet that test.
 Additionally, when you do resign make sure you do not wait too long to bring a claim as you only have a certain period of time.
 You have 3 months to begin a claim in the Employment Tribunal, if you miss this deadline you can still go to the County Court but this is often more expensive.

 How Can Monarch Solicitors help with Constructive Dismissals?